White Americans: US census definition

-In U.S. census documents, the designation White overlaps, as do all other official racial categories, with the term Hispanic or Latino, which was introduced in the 1980 census as a category of ethnicity, separate and independent of race.
-Hispanic and Latino Americans as a whole make up a racially diverse group and as a whole are the largest minority in the country.
+In US census documents, the designation White overlaps, as do all other official racial categories, with the term Hispanic or Latino, which was introduced in the 1980 census as a category of ethnicity, separate and independent of race, despite treating as ethnic groups nationalities from the Americas as ethnically and racially diverse as the United States.
+Hispanic and Latino Americans as a whole make up a racially diverse group and are the largest minority in the country.

-From 1850 to 1920, the U.S. census form did not distinguish between whites and Mexican Americans.
-In the 1940 and 1950 census the instructions were to mark Mexicans with a ‘W’ for white.
-In the 2020 census as well, a write-in of “Mexican” was coded as White.
+Beginning in 1930, Mexican was added as a distinct race on the US census with the explanation that "practically all Mexican laborers are of a racial mixture difficult to classify".
+The Mexican racial category was removed in 1940, with new direction that "Mexicans are to be regarded as white unless definitely of Indian or other nonwhite race"; this was continued in 1950.
+1970 saw the creation of the Spanish Origin category, which superseded previous classifications for Mexicans, Central and South Americans and is now represented by the Hispanic or Latino "ethnic" category.
+Hispanic or Latino was again to be raised to racial status for the 2020 census (along with Middle Eastern and North African), but this was canceled by President Donald J. Trump.

 The characterization of Middle Eastern and North African Americans as white has been a matter of controversy.
 In the early 20th century, there were a number of cases where people of Arab descent were denied entry into the United States or deported, because they were characterized as nonwhite.
-In 1944, the law changed, and Middle Eastern and North African peoples were granted white status.
-In 2015, the U.S. census endorsed the idea of creating a separate racial category for Middle Eastern and North African Americans in the 2020 census, but this plan was cancelled during the Trump administration.
+In the early 21st century, MENA (Middle Eastern, North African) Americans began lobbying for the creation of their own racial group and were successful; in 2015, the US Census Bureau announced that it had responded to their requests and would add a "Middle Eastern and North African" racial category to the 2020 census.
+The Trump administration nullified this change after coming to power in 2016.